timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/WorkshopExercises.md

   }

 }
 ```

-Plotting this model shows less dominance by species 4 (the other species persist this time), although it still achieves greater abundance than the other species:
+Plotting this model shows less dominance by species 4 (the other species persist this time), although it still achieves greater abundance than the other species.
+And of course there is now random variation in abundances that wasn't seen before:

 ```R
 par(mfrow=c(2,2))